a-asen/instructions-cue-2023/README.md

 considering time as an interacting factor in the analysis.
 Thus, only the later parts of the experiment indicated the expected pattern, while the earlier and middle parts of the experiment did not.
-The evidence suggests that practice is necessary to attenuate preparation before the cue, in line with prior research
+The evidence suggests that practice is necessary to attenuate preparation before the cue, in line with prior research.

 ### Accessibility